Home Spotlight Difference Between a Server and Waiter/Waitress

 server vs waiter

-If you’re planning to work or run a business in the hospitality industry, it’s important to make the Server vs. Waiter/Waitress distinction.
+If you’re working in the restaurant industry — whether as a business owner or an employee — it’s important to understand the Server vs. Waiter/Waitress distinction.

 The lines between Servers and Waiters/Waitresses are a bit blurred and you’ll often hear people use these terms in different ways.